mdcarlson/cloud-launch-demo-stackato/README.md

 cf cups cc -p "url, user, password"
 ```

-The cf CLI will prompt your for the paramaters in turn.
+The cf CLI will prompt for the paramaters in turn.

 ```bash
 url> https://api.run.pivotal.io